Cultural humility: Background

 To understand cultural humility, it is important to think about how culture is central in these interactions.
 The authors of the Culturally and Linguistically Appropriate Services (CLAS) standards explain the importance of culture in that “culture defines how health care information is received, how rights and protections are exercised, what is considered to be a health problem, how symptoms and concerns about the problem are expressed, who should provide treatment for the problem, and what type of treatment should be given.
 In sum, because health care is a cultural construct, arising from beliefs about the nature of disease and the human body, cultural issues are actually central in the delivery of health services treatment and preventative interventions.”
 Thus discovering and incorporating these differences help foster an environment that allows cultural humility to grow and take shape.

 History

 Cultural competence was an idea first promoted in the healthcare profession.
 Competence educational programs are aimed at preventing medical misdiagnoses and errors due to lack of cultural understanding.
 However, with the increasing diversity in the United States combined with an added cultural awareness, competence was not serving the needs of all medical professionals.

 Cultural humility is a term coined by Melanie Tervalon and Jann Murray-Garcia in 1998 to describe a way of incorporating multiculturalism into their work as healthcare professionals.
 Replacing the idea of cultural competency, cultural humility was based on the idea of focusing on self-reflection and lifelong learning.
 Tervalon and Murray-Garcia believed that health care professionals were not receiving appropriate education or training in terms of multiculturalism, and developed a new method of approaching the topic.

+Researchers are now more inclined than ever to facilitate complex conversations regarding the necessity of cultural humility within the medical sphere.
+Recognizing the significance of this practice becomes well understood when acknowledging the injustices minority communities faced as a result of a time before this practice was implemented.
+In addition to deleterious health consequences, medical mistrust is commonly associated with a lower satisfaction of health services received.
+Most prominent with immigrant communities experiencing higher levels of discrimination and prejudice, researchers explain these harmful experiences as a connection between decreased trust in medical providers.
+It is necessary to contextualize these results in the current social and political biosphere of our current society.
+If individuals feel threatened to seek preventative services over fears of being deported and treated inhumanely, those individuals will be less likely to access health services and make safe, informed medical choices on their behalf.
+Research also shows that "competence" and "suspicion" are factors that attribute medical mistrust in historically harmed communities.
+Medical mistrust runs rampant in minority communities due to the quick transmission of misinformation, including research conducted on disease testing and various risk behaviors.